FAQ

 Q: What is a CSA?

-A: Our produce comes from Sang Lee Farms of Peconic (North Fork), NY
+A: Our vegetables comes from Sang Lee Farms of Peconic (North Fork), NY.
+Read more about all of our farmers here.

 Q: Is the produce organic?